nbicocchi/learn-java-core/assets/slides/E7 - Java Exceptions.md

 These simple rules will help to reduce the number of places in your code that could throw this exception.

 ### Hierarchy of exceptions
-Java is primarily an object-oriented language.
-In such a paradigm, all exceptions are considered objects of special classes organized into a class hierarchy.
+Exceptions are considered objects of special classes organized into a class hierarchy.
 The following picture illustrates the simplified hierarchy of exceptions:

 ![Hierarchy of exceptions](images/exceptions.svg)